crux-bphc/crux-bphc.github.io/_members/abhinav-sukumar-rao.md

 Projects
 --------

-I have made a basic bootloader which boots like a floppy disk.
+Made a basic bootloader which boots like a floppy disk.
 [Link](github.com/AetherPrior/basic_bootloader)
 I am currently working on building a c64 intro.
-I'm part of SEDS too and working on a flight computer of yet
+I'm part of SEDS too and working on a flight computer as of yet.
 Here's a MERN app for Timetable making - [Link](github.com/crux-bphc/Chronofactorem)

 Skills